raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 Okay, we know how to make a `Proc` out of a block.
 What about going the other way?
 What if we want to make a block out of a `Proc`?

-Let’s reopen our Guesser class:
+Let's reopen our Guesser class:

 	class Guesser